FoalTS/foal/docs/tutorials/multi-user-todo-list/8-e2e-testing-and-authentication.md

   // Create the application and the connection to the database before running all the tests. before(async () => {
-    // The connection uses the configuration defined in the file config/e2e.json.
-    // By default, the file has three connection options:
-    //  "database": "./e2e_db.sqlite3" -> Use a different database for running the tests.
-    // "synchronize": true ->  Auto create the database schema when the connection is established.
-    // "dropSchema": true -> Drop the schema when the connection is established (empty the database). await createConnection();
     app = await createApp(AppController);
   });